Konoaru384/CleanupRagdollOnRoundStart/README.md

 ## Features

 -  Automatically removes *all dead bodies* at the start of every round
--  Keeps your map clean for roleplay immersion
+-  Keeps your map clean when start for roleplay immersion
 -  Lightweight & plug-and-play

 ##  Installation